Unit 2.8: Merit goods

 Introduction

-This lesson looks at another reason for market failure in economics - the under supply of merit goods in an economy.
+This lesson looks at another reason for market failure in economics - the undersupply of merit goods in an economy.
 I find that students will sometimes confuse the concepts of merit goods and positive externalities.
-It is important to make the distinction that merit goods are goods or services which consumers will often undervalue, but which provide positive externalities to third parties when consumed.
-Positive externalities can be described as benefits enjoyed by a third-party when a consumer makes a purchasing decision.
+It is important to make the distinction that merit goods are goods or services that consumers will often undervalue, but which provide positive externalities to third parties when consumed.
+Positive externalities can be described as benefits enjoyed by a third party when a consumer makes a purchasing decision.
 Examples include health or education services.

 Enquiry question